Rebranding and rebuilding a design system for creatives

 The rebrand attracted attention within the design community, resonated well with our users and made the site more pleasant to use.
 This resulted in a return to growth for the business (this trend began before changed to marketing spend).

-2. Ability to roll out dark mode in a week
+3. Ability to roll out dark mode in a sprint

 The semantic colour system we developed enabled us to add dark mode a year later with minimal work, about a week of developer and designer time.